Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Overview of the Algorithm

-Thorup~\cite{Thorup2000} addresses the first difficulty by maintaining a system of approximate counters and two layers of overlay networks,\footnote{The first overlay network, which we also use, supports navigation to the $\H$-leaves incident to $i$-non-witness edges.
-The second overlay network, which is sketched in~\cite{Thorup2000}, is derived from a heavy-path decomposition of the first overlay network in order to guarantee some degree of balance.
-The second overlay network is used to facilitate dynamic updates to the approximate counters.} and solves the second difficulty by using the ``provide or bound'' sampling procedure of~\cite{Henzinger97}.
+\paragraph{Primary and Secondary Endpoints.} The difficulty with supporting random sampling is dynamic updates: when $i$-non-witness edges are inserted and deleted from the pool due to promotions, the algorithm responds to each such insertion/deletion with updating $\Omega(\log n)$ parts of the data structure that enables fast random sampling.
+Thus, the cost of updating each part needs to be relatively low in order to obtain the desired time bounds.

-\paragraph{Primary and Secondary Endpoints --- A Simpler Sampling Method.} The difficulty with supporting random sampling is dynamic updates: $i$-non-witness edges are inserted and deleted from the pool due to promotions, and we want to update various counters in response to each insertion/deletion.
-However, the number of counters that need to be updated turns out to be too large.
 Our solution is to maintain two endpoint types for $i$-non-witness edges: \emph{primary} and \emph{secondary}.
-A newly promoted $i$-non-witness edge has two \emph{$i$-secondary endpoints} and when an $i$-secondary endpoint is enumerated (see below), the data structure \emph{upgrades} that endpoint into an \emph{$i$-primary endpoint}.
-The set of $i$-secondary endpoints is subject to individual insertions, but we never sample from the $i$-secondary endpoints.
-The set of $i$-primary endpoints is subject to bulk inserts/deletes, which are sufficiently large to pay for completely rebuilding the counters necessary to support random sampling.
-Rather than use the full power of~\cite{Henzinger97}, we give a simpler two-stage sampling procedure that either provides a replacement edge or states that, with high enough probability, the fraction of $i$-primary endpoints touching $u^i$ that belongs to replacement edges is small.
-If so, we enumerate all $i$-primary and $i$-secondary endpoints touching $u^i$, upgrading $i$-secondary endpoints at replacement edges to $i$-primary endpoints, and promoting non-replacement $i$-non-witness edges to $(i+1)$-non-witness edges.
-The cost for rebuilding the $i$-primary sampling structure is amortized $O((\log\log n)^2)$ time per promotion or upgrade, and therefore paid for.
+A newly promoted $i$-non-witness edge has two \emph{$i$-secondary endpoints} and when an $i$-secondary endpoint $\ang{u, e}$ is enumerated (see the enumeration procedure below), the data structure \emph{upgrades} $\ang{u, e}$ to an \emph{$i$-primary endpoint}.
+The motivation for using two types of endpoints is that the algorithm never samples from the set of $i$-secondary endpoints, which are only subject to individual insertions, but only the set of $i$-primary endpoints, which are subject to \emph{bulk} inserts/deletes.
+The bulk updates to $i$-primary endpoints are sufficiently large (in an amortized sense) to pay for the changes made to the part of the data structure that supports random sampling.